- Complex Matrimonial Matters

 - Interstate International Child Abduction

-He has been counsel of record, mentored or consulted in over 300 Hague Convention and child abduction cases.
+He has been counsel of record, mentored or consulted in about 400 Hague Convention and child abduction cases.
 Mr. Katz was the first and in the majority of cases, the only U.S. attorney to recover children from: Turkey, (non-Hague) Iran, Saudi Arabia and Japan (using “Special Family Circumstances”) as well as to return children to Haiti, Jamaica, the Bahamas, Russia and Trinidad.
 Mr. Katz also conducted the first mediation in a Hague case in a pilot program for NCMEC and the U.S. Dept. of State in November 2005.
+He continues to mediate only child abduction cases.

 Mr. Katz has testified on numerous occasions as an expert witness in international matters especially concerning The Hague Abduction Convention, relocation, abduction factors/profiles, preventive measures, drafting and enforcement of court orders.
-In July 2013-present, his testimony resulted in orders that prevented travel of children to Argentina, Brazil, Peru and Japan.
+In July 2013-present, his testimony resulted in orders that prevented travel of children to Argentina, Brazil, Peru, Japan and Russia.
+Likewise, he has testified that has permitted cross border travel of children.
+The last case in 2023 permitted the child to travel to Chile.
 He has been requested by various courts to draft provisions of orders or decrees.
-In addition, he is retained as counsel, co-counsel or an expert for: complex jurisdictional cases; drafting provisions of agreements, court orders, judgments; international abduction cases, preventive measures, travel, and international or interstate relocations.
+In addition, he is retained as counsel, consultant, co-counsel or an expert for: complex jurisdictional cases; drafting provisions of agreements, court orders, judgments; international abduction cases, preventive measures, travel, and international or interstate relocations.

 “The IAFL is a worldwide association of practicing lawyers who are recognized by their peers as the most experienced and expert family law specialists in their respective countries” www.IAFL.com